 To qualify for a degree, a student must:

-- Satisfactorily complete requirements in the General Education Curriculum;
+- Satisfactorily complete requirements in the Common Curriculum (General Education);

 - Attain minimum cumulative indices of 1.80 overall, and 2.00 in the major (and 2.00 in the minor if a minor has been declared).

-To graduate, a student also must have paid all sums due to the Finance Office, must have made satisfactory provision for payment of any other financial obligations assumed while in college, and return all books borrowed from the library.
+To graduate, a student also must have paid all sums due to the Finance Office, must have made satisfactory provision for payment of any other financial obligations assumed while in college, and must have returned all books and materials borrowed from the library.

 PARTICIPATION IN GRADUATION